 Breast lift (“mastopexy”) surgery reshapes the breasts by rearranging the breast tissue, removing and redraping loose breast skin, and lifting the nipples and areolas to a higher and more aesthetic position.
 The goal of mastopexy is to create a perkier, lifted, and more youthful breast shape.

 Breast Lift with Augmentation

-Combination breast augmentation with lift is known as “mastopexy-augmentation”.
+Combination breast augmentation with lift is known as “mastopexy-augmentation” (or breast lift with implants).
 This procedure both enhances the breast volume and creates a fuller, perkier breast with increased projection and a more youthful shape.
 The nipples are lifted to a higher position on the breast, excess skin is removed, and an implant fills out the breast for enhanced volume.

 “Mommy Makeover” Breast Rejuvenation